Temporary Sign Permits

 Permits are used to regulate certain temporary signs.
 Temporary sign permits are issued by the Code Enforcement Officer.

-Forms are available from the Department of Planning and Engineering located in the lower level of the Municipal Building (1 Jean Walling Civic Center Drive).
+Forms are available from the Department of Planning and Engineering located in the first level of the Public Works Complex Building (4 Harts Lane).
 Office hours are Monday through Friday from 7:30 am to 4:30 pm.

 A complete permit application should include the signature of the sign owner and the property owner.
 There is a $5 fee per week for each permit.

 Each business operating in a separate location may display certain temporary signs in connection with bona fide special promotions for a maximum of ten weeks in one calendar year or five weeks in a six month period.
 These displays are allocated in weekly periods.